Summer Research

 • Any previous research experience, and future plans

-Please designate “Whitehead Science Program” at the top of the submission and email completed application to Lois Banta in early February (TBD).
+Please designate “Whitehead Science Program” at the top of the submission and email completed application to Lois Banta by Monday, February 10, 2025.

 Other Summer Opportunities

-Many students apply for summer research positions elsewhere and end up working in labs or at field sites at other institutions (MIT, NIH, Princeton, University of Washington, Harvard University, etc.).
+Many students apply for summer research positions elsewhere and end up working in labs or at field sites at other academic institutions.
 If you are interested in opportunities to do research at other institutions:

 • take a look at the websites for institutions at which you might like to work—search for “summer undergraduate research” or “SURF” to see what opportunities might be available.